pkestene/AMR_mandelbrot/README.md

 # AMR_mandelbrot

-Compute Mandelbrot Set using adaptive mesh refinement technique and C++/kokkos library for multi-architecture execution.
+Compute Mandelbrot Set using adaptive mesh refinement technique and [C++/kokkos](https://github.com/kokkos/kokkos/) library for multi-architecture execution.
 This is not intended to be efficient computation, but just a simple illustrative example of use of class Kokkos::UnorderedMap container (multi-architecture hash map data container).
+Mandelbrot set is computed iteratively, refined cells are inserted into the hashmap based data structure.

+The following source code is self-contained; C++/kokkos library sources are included as a git submodule.

 Example of Mandelbrot set with level_min=6 and level_max=11